cmarquardt/homebrew-setup/README.md

 and place files to be sourced into `~/.bashrc.d` and `~/.profile.d`.
 In addition, the create new initialisation files `~/.bashrc` and `~/.bash_profile`, and finally create a directory to hold command line completions for the bash shell.

+## Setting up private tokens and `~/.ssh`

+Further installation steps (in particular for some homebrew packges from my tap) require access to protected git repositories; therefore, the configuration of `ssh` keys and GitHub/GitLab authentication tokens is required before the following steps can proceed.

 ## Install homebrew

 I've cloned the Homebrew installation scripts and updated them to install into `/opt/homebrew`; the repository is [on GitHub](https://github.com/cmarquardt/homebrew-install).
 To install from scratch: